What Is a Good DSO?

 What Factors Influence a Good DSO?

 Several factors shape what good looks like for you.
 Payment terms set the baseline expectation.
 Customer mix matters, since large enterprise buyers often pay slower than small businesses.
 Industry norms differ, as some sectors customarily extend longer credit.
-Seasonality can swing DSO month to month.
-Because of these variables, the right target is specific to your business, not a number copied from a generic chart.
+Seasonality can swing DSO month to month, since a quarter heavy with new billings can lift the number even when collection speed is unchanged.
+Because of these variables, the right target is specific to your business, not a number copied from a generic chart that ignores how you sell.

 How Do You Move Toward a Good DSO?